kybates/startup/README.md

 An `address` or `A` record mapgs a domain name directly to an IP address

 A `canonical name` or `CNAME` maps one domain name to anotehr domain name

+## HTML

+### Things I learned from Simon html
+`<thead>` - table header

+`<th>` - columns names in the table header

+`<hr />` - html design element that adds a line

+`<menu>` - an input alternate to unordered lists

+`readonly` - is an attribute that makes it so the user cannot input something in the text box

+#### General things I learned
+When typing an `=` after attributes, VS code automatically fills in the `""` that must follow.
+Elements *usually* have a separate opening tag and a closing tag, however you can open and close the element with one tag when the element only includes attributes and you don't want text inside the element.
+Ex: `<path insert-attributes here/>`.